kristianmk/party-hat-generator/README.md

 # party-hat-generator 🥳
 <img src="partyhats.jpg" width="42%" alt="Partyhats" align="right">
 Party hat generator for 3D-printing.
-Not suitable for children due to possible sharp edges and possible printing problems like delamination.
+Not suitable for children due to possible sharp edges and in case of printing problems like delamination.
 <br/><br/>
 Print using vase -- or spiral mode -- for best results.
 See slicing hints when exporting.
 <br/><br/>